Executive short courses (ESC) on health in humanitarian settings

 - 17 June - 5 August, 2020 - Online Distance Learning Course

 - 21 - 25 September, 2020, Geneva

 - 22-27 November, 2020, Entebbe, Uganda

-This executive short course is a full-time training which focuses on the design, implementation and evaluation of programmes dedicated to the prevention and mitigation of sexual violence.
+This executive short course focuses on the design, implementation and evaluation of programmes dedicated to the prevention and mitigation of sexual violence.
 This course is delivered in partnership with the International Committee of the Red Cross, Médecins sans Frontières, Handicap International, OHCHR, UNFPA and UNHCR.

 - 3-7 May, 2021